Wind colors for sailors ... and for everyone.

 HOW TO APPLY THESE COLORS

-You must be logged in on desktop to apply these settings in your Windy cloud.
+You must be logged in to apply these settings in your Windy cloud.
 Then these settings will be applied to all your devices including mobiles.

 Go to Settings